CentreForDigitalHumanities/latex-service/README.md

 4. The response should contain the PDF in byte string format.

-## Known issues
+## Clean up

-The LaTeX compiler creates auxiliary files with a uniquely created ID in the name, which are currently not cleaned up.
-For production use, periodic clean-up of these files is recommended, e.g. with the use of Celery or another distributed task queue.
+The LaTeX compiler creates auxiliary files with a uniquely created ID in the name, which are not automatically removed.
+For production use, it is recommended that you periodically clean up these files.
+You can do this by running `docker exec -it latex-service /bin/bash` and then running `latexmk -C` (for the auxiliary files) followed by `rm *.tex` for the source files.
+If you have `cron` on the server, you may want to add the job in `Crontab`, which performs this cleanup once a day.
+Make sure to change the name of the container name in the command above if it is named differently on your system.

 ## Licence